The principle of least action in the space of K\"ahler potentials: Extending Lagrangians

-Further down we will not distinguish between an invariant convex Lagrangian $T\cH\to\bR$ that is strongly continuous on the fibers and its extension $T^\infty\cE(\omega)\to\bR$ provided by Theorem 3.2, and will just refer to a strongly continuous, invariant, convex Lagrangian $L:T^\infty\cE(\omega)\to\bR$.
+Further down we will not distinguish between an invariant convex Lagrangian $T\cH\to\bR$ that is (strongly) continuous on the fibers and its extension to $T^c\cH$, respectively, $T^\infty\cE(\omega)$ provided by Theorem 3.2; we will just refer to a (strongly continuous,) invariant, convex Lagrangian $L:T^c\cH\to\bR$ or $L:T^\infty\cE(\omega)\to\bR$.

 \begin{lem} A strongly continuous, invariant, convex Lagrangian $L:T^\infty\cE(\omega)\to\bR$ is equi--Lipschitz continuous on bounded subsets of the fibers $T_u\cE(\omega)$ in the sense that given $R\in(0,\infty)$ there is an $A\in(0,\infty)$ such that for $u\in\cE(\omega)$ and $\xi,\eta\in T^\infty_u\cE(\omega)$